 You'll need hours of rehearsal

-Jumps are classified in 3 main ways:
+Jumps are primarily categorised in 3 ways:

 Lay